 Phoenix has an average annual rainfall of 8.04 inches, an average temperature of 75.05 degrees and an annual high temperature of 86.7 degrees.
 The average high temperature in winter is 67 degrees.

-Greater Phoenix has more than 62,000 guest rooms at more than 450 hotels and more than 40 resort properties.
+Greater Phoenix is home to more than 68,000 guest rooms at over 495 hotels, and more than 40 full-service hotel and resort properties.

 Greater Phoenix consistently ranks among the nation’s top cities in the number of Five Diamond and Four Diamond and Five Star and Four Star resorts.

 Phoenix Sky Harbor International Airport, dubbed America's Friendliest Airport, is the main airport for the Greater Phoenix area.
-It serves more than 40 million passengers a year, and goes to more than 100 domestic and international destinations, making it one of the 10 busiest airports in the nation.
-With about 1,200 daily flights - about 500 nonstop - Sky Harbor is one of the most convenient airports.
+It serves nearly 45 million passengers a year, and goes to more than 125 domestic and international destinations, making it one of the 10 busiest airports in the nation.
+With about 1,200 daily flights, Sky Harbor is one of the most convenient airports.

-Sky Harbor is a hub for two major low-fare carriers (US Airways and Southwest Airlines).
+Sky Harbor is a hub for two major carriers (American Airlines and Southwest Airlines).

 Phoenix is one of the few U.S. cities with franchises in all four major professional sports leagues: Phoenix Suns (NBA), Arizona Diamondbacks (MLB), Arizona Cardinals (NFL) and Arizona Coyotes (NHL).